LatterDataSaint/LDS-Statistics-1841-to-Present/README.md

 # LDS-Statistics-1841-to-Present
 This csv contains data from three datasets: the transcribed statistical data tables from cumorah.com's statistical images; the archived Facts and Statistics pages; and a much smaller dataset of just the years that temples went into operation (see the _op_temples_ field).
-In the spirit of transparency and intellectual freedom, this data may be used for any purpose.
+In the spirit of transparency and open data principles, this data may be used for any purpose.

 Please read the following to better understand the fields in this csv.